simonpacis/obsidian-dictionary-scraper/SCRAPER_TUTORIAL.md

 }
 ```

+When the scraper is called, it is the `getAndPrintEntry`-method that will be called.

 ## Step 2: Get URL
 1. Go to ordnet.dk and search a query to get the URL we need for the scraper.